noplacelikehome/noplacelikehome_app/README.md

 * Sinatra - backend framework
 * Skeleton - CSS library

-## Known issues + planned improvements
-* Will soon add questions around eviction risk and resources for responding to buyout offers or eviction threats.

 ## History
 No Place Like Home was developed during the Accelerate 2015 hackathon in San Francisco, winning 3rd place overall.
-It remains in development to address remaining issues before full public release for renters' use.

-Email jgerminario@gmail.com if you are an organization interested in partnering on the release of No Place Like Home.